Tarmslitaren/FrosthavenAssistant/README.md

 - Objectives and Escorts are special characters, representing special rules from scenarios.
 - If some special rules or monsters appear from an added section in the scenario/sections booklets, they can be added from the add sections menu.
 - If you make a mistake, there is an undo button in the main menu. and if the mistake was to undo, there is also redo ;)
 ## Roadmap
--Release 3 (current: Beta 1):
-  - Official Release on Android Play store and IOS, after play testing.

--Release 4 plan (next):
+- Release 5 plan (next):
-  - save unlocked classes
-  - turn order (expire conditions, scroll to position, gray out)
+  - frosthaven style icons and card layouts
+  - expire conditions
-  - show trap types and scenario special rules at bottom
+  - show scenario special rules at bottom
   - show special rules toast on start/end of round if special rules for round nr
-  - allies modifier deck
   - solo scenarios

 -Release 5 plan:
   - networking

 Release 6 plan:
-  - Frosthaven style icons and card layouts
+  - full Frosthaven support

 ## Copyright / License